 twice-a-year visit to adjust the time between Summer Time and GMT and a

-maintenance visit.
-The clock doesn't need winding.
+THE clock doesn't need winding.
 As it

 ticks away, a weight descends on the end of a plastic chain on to